Discover Tiny Living

 Navigating the Legal Landscape

 Building granny flats and tiny houses in Australia is subject to a difficult and various legal and regulatory environment.
 Every state and territory has its own set of laws.
-They control how these establishments are built and resided on.
+They control how these establishments are built and reside.
 Zoning laws and building codes are a few examples of this.
 Specific rules on site, size, and utility provider may also be specified.

 The Affordable Rental Housing State Environmental Planning Policy, for instance, has clear rules managing the structure of granny flats in New South Wales.
 The laws in Victoria can be distinct, with a greater focus on the structure's site and the size of the land.